 To apply you will require the following documents:

 Your application is valid when you get a confirmation e-mail of the receipt of your application.
 Please take the required documents to your interview.

-The selection process consists of a written test and an interview with the selection committee.
+The admission procedure includes a written test and an interview with the admission committee.

 Academic Staff, Works Council